macloo/course-syllabi/README.md

 All available course materials are free to use under the conditions of this license: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)

+A PDF for each syllabus can be viewed/downloaded [here](https://www.scribd.com/user/36327934/Mindy-McAdams).
+If there’s something you can’t find, please [contact me](https://mindymcadams.com/).

 ## Current courses